My sons health turning point

 My next step is to take him to a dermatologist.
 Well, dermatologist says he will need to take a piece of the skin to test it to see what he can find because he ALSO didn't know what it was.
 Something spoke to me and said no, this is not what needs to be done.
 He's not going to find the answer there and it's going to cause my son unnecessary pain.

 My next step was the health food store.
 I talked to the lady at the holistic counter and she looked and straight away said "that's an indication that he's having problems with kidney function" go see a nutritionist.
 I went immediately and scheduled an appointment.
 We scheduled another blood test and this time it was one of the most tramatic experiences as a mother, he SCREAMED for an hour.
 Fought every person in that office.
 We had to take him to the back room and all hold him down (about 7 of us with nurses).
 Let me tell you, I don't ever want to go through witnessing something so terrible ever again.
-He was immediately find when it was over and I went to the bathroom and just cried.
+He was immediately fine when it was over and I went to the bathroom and just cried.
 What a nightmare!

 Fast forward to about a week later and we get a call that the results are in.
-We go in and she says listen, he is one point away from heart failure.
+We go in and she says listen, he is one point away from kidney failure.
 He's eating too much greasy foods. *cue the bad comments*.
 Okay so his diet consisted of MOSTLY organic processed foods like Annie's Mac and Cheese, Organic Chicken Nuggets, Organic Hot Dogs, better bads, etc. No soda or artificial colors or anything else.
 Turns out, better bads didn't matter.
 Too much salt, too much processed food.
 He was so picky I felt like there was nothing I could do.

 How to fix it?
 The doctor said just get him off of wheat, dairy and sugar and he will be fine.
 Give him some vitamin C and some vitamin D and it will all go away.
 I asked her was that it?
 She assured me it was.
 Okay so that simple, no medications or anything else?
 Nope.
 I said should we come back to get retested?
 She said no, I have no doubt if you fix this, it won't come back.